SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 Another option to approve the CSRs would be to use a third-party controller that automates the process.
-One example for this would be the [kubelet csr approver](https://github.com/postfinance/kubelet-csr-approver), which can be deployed on a K8s cluster and requires `serverTLSBootstrap` to be set to true.
+One example for this would be the [kubelet csr approver](https://github.com/postfinance/kubelet-csr-approver), which can be deployed on a Kubernetes cluster and requires `serverTLSBootstrap` to be set to true.
 Other controllers with a similar functionality might have other specific requirements, which won't be explored in this document.

 Another problem is that the CA might expire.
-Unfortunately, not all K8s tools have functionality to renew these certificates with the help of commands.
+Unfortunately, not all Kubernetes tools have functionality to renew these certificates with the help of commands.
 Instead, there is documentation for manually rotating the CA, which can be found under [Manual rotation of ca certificate](https://kubernetes.io/docs/tasks/tls/manual-rotation-of-ca-certificates/).